 The Directors are responsible for preparing the report and financial statements in accordance with applicable law and regulations.
-Company law further requires the Directors to prepare financial statements in accordance with Financial Reporting Standards for each financial year.
+Company law further requires the Directors to prepare financial statements in accordance with International Financial Reporting Standards and in compliance with Mauritius Companies Act 2001 for each financial year.